ciricc/easyvk/README.md

 ```

 So, you created `connection` and if you read the documentation, it must be you wanted to add your own rules in the stream.
 You can do this in several ways.
-But i am recommend you use rules manager:
+But i recommend you use rules manager:

 ```javascript